dbrun3/CS441/README.md

 Video report: https://youtu.be/ss_7mzfHIJc

-### HW3
+### (RESTful proxy) gRPC LLM Invocation with AWS Lambda
-HW3 main server implementation is in the 'hw3' branch.
+Part 3.
+Main driver server implementation is in the 'hw3' branch.
 To try it yourself, clone the repository and open in in Intellij.
 Set your sbt shell to jre version 11.
 You can test to make sure the configurations are properly set with `sbt test`.

 Run the server with `sbt run <server, main or test> <url (lambda endpoint)>`.
 More details in the branch's README.